MACD Strategy

 Bullish and Bearish Trading Signals

-The MACD indicator is one of the most widely and commonly used indicators available.
-MACD technical indicator is a momentum oscillator with some trend following characteristics.
+MACD indicator is one of the most widely & commonly and often used indicators available.
+MACD indicator is a momentum oscillator trading with some trend following characteristics.

 MACD plots the divergence and convergence of moving averages.
-MACD indicator is constructed using moving average analysis.
-Moving Average Convergence/Divergence is a trend-following indicator.
-MACD indicator shows the correlation between two moving averages.
+MACD indicator is constructed using Moving Average analysis.
+MA Convergence/Divergence is a trend-following trading indicator.
+MACD indicator illustrates the correlation between 2 moving averages.

-One moving average is of a shorter period & the other for a longer period of price bars.
+One moving average is of a shorter period and the other for a longer period of the price bars.

 MACD Indicator - MACD Indicator Technical Analysis

-In an upward trend the shorter MACD line rises faster that the longer MACD line this creates a gap.
-In addition as long as the MACD indicator is above the center mark the trend is still bullish as illustrated below.
+In an upwards trend the shorter MACD line rises faster than longer MACD line this creates and forms a gap.
+In addition as long as MACD indicator is above the center line the trend is still bullish as illustrated below.

-Do not sell as long as the MACD Indicator is above the Center Mark - this is bullish territory and it does not matter how it is moving as long as it is above the zero center mark, as shown on the trading example shown & described below.
+Do not sell as long as the MACD Indicator is above the Center Line Mark - this is bullish territory & it does not matter how it's moving as long as it is above the zero center mark, as shown on the example illustration shown & explained below.

 MACD Indicator Above Zero Mark - Bullish Trading Signal

-In a downwards trend the shorter MACD line falls faster than the longer MACD line this creates a gap.
-In addition as long as the indicator is below the center mark the trend is still bearish as illustrated below.
+In a downwards trend the shorter MACD line falls faster than the longer MACD line this creates and forms a gap.
+In addition as long as the technical indicator is below the center line the trend is still bearish as shown below.

-Do not buy as long as the MACD Indicator is below the Center Mark - this is bearish territory and it does not matter how it is moving as long as it is below the zero center mark, as shown on the trading example shown & described below.
+Do not buy as long as MACD Indicator is below the Center Line Mark - this is bearish territory and it does not matter how it is moving as long as it's below the zero center mark, as shown on the example illustration shown and explained below.

-MACD Indicator Below Zero Center Line Mark - Bearish Trading Signal
+MACD Indicator Below Zero Center-Line Mark - Bearish Signal

 When the trend is about to reverse the MACD lines start to move closer to each other, thus closing the gap.